ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 ### Before you begin
 {: #wks_manlu_prereqs}

 You must have a {{site.data.keyword.nlushort}} service to deploy to.
 And you must know the {{site.data.keyword.cloud_notm}} space and instance names that are associated with the service.
 If you do not remember the space or instance names, find them by logging in to {{site.data.keyword.cloud_notm}}.
-If you do not have an {{site.data.keyword.cloud_notm}} account, sign up for an account.
+If you do not have an {{site.data.keyword.cloud_notm}} account, sign up for one.

 ### About this task
 {: #wks_manlu_about}